Gaussian Multiple and Random Access in the Finite Blocklength Regime

 We conclude this section with some remarks concerning Theorems~\ref{thm:GRAC} and \ref{thm:nonasymRAC}. \begin{enumerate}

-\item \thmref{thm:GRAC} shows that for the Gaussian RAC, our proposed rateless code performs as well in the first-, second-, and third-order terms as the best known communication scheme when the set of active transmitters is known (Corollary \ref{cor:MACsym}).
+\item \thmref{thm:GRAC} shows that for the Gaussian RAC, our proposed rateless code performs as well in the first-, second-, and third-order terms as the best known MAC communication scheme without feedback (Corollary \ref{cor:MACsym}).
 In other words, the first three terms on the right-hand side of \eqref{eq:RACmainresult} for $k$ active transmitters match the first three terms of the largest achievable sum-rate in our achievability bound in \eqref{eq:corollaryMAC} for the $k$-transmitter MAC.

-\item To prove \thmref{thm:GRAC}, we particularize the distribution of the random codewords, $P_{\vX}$ in \thmref{thm:nonasymRAC}, as follows: the first $n_1$ symbols are drawn uniformly from $\mathbb{S}^{n_1-1}(\sqrt{n_1P})$, the symbols indexed from $n_{j-1} + 1$ to $n_j$ are drawn uniformly from $\mathbb{S}^{n_j - n_{j-1}-1}(\sqrt{(n_j - n_{j-1})P})$ for $j = 2, \dots, K$, and these $K$ spherically distributed sub-codewords are independent.
-Under such $P_{\vX}$, the maximal-power constraints for each number of active transmitters given in \eqref{eq:powerRAC} are satisfied with equality.
+\item To prove \thmref{thm:GRAC}, we particularize the distribution of the random codewords, $P_{\vX}$, in \thmref{thm:nonasymRAC} as follows.
+The first $n_1$ symbols are drawn uniformly from $\mathbb{S}^{n_1}(\sqrt{n_1P})$.
+The sub-vector of symbols indexed from $n_{j-1} + 1$ to $n_j$ is drawn uniformly from $\mathbb{S}^{n_j - n_{j-1}}(\sqrt{(n_j - n_{j-1})P})$ for $j = 2, \dots, K$.
+These $K$ sub-codewords, each uniformly distributed on an incremental power sphere, are independent.
+Under this $P_{\vX}$, the maximal-power constraint in \eqref{eq:powerRAC} is satisfied with equality for each number of active transmitters.
 Rather than using an encoding function that depends on the feedback from the receiver to the transmitters, we use an encoding function that is suitable for all possible transmitter activity patterns and does not depend on the receiver's feedback.
-Given that a decision is made at time $n_k$, the active transmitters have transmitted only the first $n_k$ symbols of the codewords representing their messages during that epoch, and the remaining $n_K - n_k$ symbols of the codewords are not used.
+Given that a decision is made at time $n_k$, the active transmitters have transmitted only the first $n_k$ symbols of the codewords representing their messages during that epoch, and the remaining $n_K - n_k$ symbols of the codewords are not transmitted.